Blazing-Scorpion/Bulk_File_Renamer/README.md

 * Programming Language_2.txt
 * Programming Language_3.xml

+This program has been coded with an attractive User Interface to allow the user to use the program conveniently.

 For any suggesstion, bugs or improvements in the program, feel free to raise an issue or mail me at "BlAzInGScOrPiOn_06@protonmail.com"